 In 1989, he founded the Trevor Jones Trust, to assist spinally injured tetraplegic amateur sportsmen and women.
 Today, the charity is known as Regain Sports Charity and he is proud to continue to support it.

-BARK is an important charity for small animals and I am pleased to be an active supporter along with my dogs, Lottie and Mortimer.
+BARK is an important charity for small animals and I am pleased to be an active supporter along with my dogs.

 Sir Michael Blake bt – Life Time Patron